-Radcliffe on Trent is a village lying south of the river Trent on the main road between Nottingham the county town 6 miles to the west and Bingham market town some 3 miles to the east.
+Radcliffe on Trent is a village lying south of the river Trent on the main road between Nottingham, the county town 6 miles to the west, and Bingham market town some 3 miles to the east.
 Situated on the margin of the red Mercian mudstone (Keuper Marl) and the aluvium, it is slightly elevated above the flood plain.
-Its meadows bordering the river and its arable land sloping upwards to the higher ground on the south.
+Its meadows border the river and its arable land slopes upwards to the higher ground on the south.
 To the east dramatic cliffs give the village its name.

 Information relating to Radcliffe occurs in the Domesday Book of 1086.

 The basic unit used in the Radcliffe section was the manor.
 This term referred to the single administrative unit of a landed estate and could include the hall or residence of the land holder.
 Two names are described in the village, one conveyed to the King’s son, William Peverel and the other to William de Aincourt (Deyncourt), Lord of Blankeney in Lincolnshire.

 During the Tudor period the Rosell family were the resident squires living in what was The Chestnuts (now Tudor Grange), they were the visible representatives of gentry authority at a time when the absentee landlord was commonplace.
 Great political or social heights eluded them, their status was improved in the 16th century but met ill fortune in the 17th century and they had left the village by the close of the Stuart period.
 The Pierreponts were the next land holders, evidence exists that they held some holdings in Radcliffe and Lamcote as early as 1527, gaining complete control in the 18th century.

 From Lamcote Corner the street plan followed todays main road past The Green and St Mary’s church.